Miscarriages of Justice Abroad 2026: British Victims and the Operation Soteria Gap

 Operation Soteria is framed on this page as a critical response to the systemic failures revealed by the largest-ever survey of sexual assault survivors.
 The article explains that the initiative aims to reverse the “justice gap” by moving away from the intrusive investigation of victims and focusing instead on the offending patterns of suspects.
 While the survey highlights a deep-seated lack of trust in the police, Operation Soteria is presented as the primary vehicle for cultural change, designed to ensure that the burden of proof no longer rests on the survivor’s character but on the perpetrator’s actions.

 Operation Soteria is highlighted on this page as a pivotal initiative for improving the experience of survivors within the criminal justice system.
-Rape Crisis England & Wales emphasizes that the model’s focus on suspect behavior and trauma-informed policing is essential for shifting the burden away from victims.
+Rape Crisis England & Wales emphasizes that the model’s focus on suspect behaviour and trauma-informed policing is essential for shifting the burden away from victims.
 The article notes that while Soteria has fostered better collaboration between police and the Crown Prosecution Service, its ultimate success depends on consistent national implementation and the removal of “rape myths” from every stage of the legal process.
 It views the program as a vital step toward restoring survivor trust and ensuring more equitable outcomes.

 Operation Soteria is identified in this article as a necessary intervention to address the “shockingly low” confidence survivors have in the justice system, with only 1 in 10 rape survivors stating they would report to the police again.
 The End Violence Against Women Coalition argues that the program’s focus on suspect behavior is vital for dismantling the culture of victim-blaming that currently deters survivors from seeking justice.
 While the article highlights the model as a positive shift, it emphasizes that Soteria must be part of a much broader, adequately funded transformation to ensure that reporting a crime leads to meaningful support and accountability rather than further trauma.

 Operation Soteria is critiqued on this page as a potentially biased initiative that risks undermining the fundamental principles of a fair trial.
-The author argues that by shifting the focus exclusively to suspect behavior and discouraging the investigation of a complainant’s digital records, the program may lead to serious disclosure failures.
+The author argues that by shifting the focus exclusively to suspect behaviour and discouraging the investigation of a complainant’s digital records, the program may lead to serious disclosure failures.
 According to this perspective, the model prioritizes increasing conviction rates over the impartial search for truth, potentially repeating past miscarriages of justice where exculpatory evidence was overlooked.